-Can Vitamin K treat purpuric discolouration?
+Can Vitamin K treat purple discolouration?

-A 1999 study has also found that vitamin K may help treat the purple discolourations that can occur after pulse-dyed laser treatment, which is used to get rid of spider veins, warts, and other vascular lesions).
+A 1999 study found that vitamin K may help treat the purple discolourations pulse-dyed laser treatment can leave behind.
+(FYI, this laser is usually used to get rid of spider veins, warts, and other vascular lesions).

 A cream containing 1% vitamin K and 0.3% retinol turned out to be the most effective treatment of all, speeding up healing time to 5-8 days (it usually takes about 11-13 days to disappear).

 What are the best products with vitamin K?

-Donell K-Derm Cream ($49.00)
+- Donell K-Derm Cream ($49.00): available at Dermstore.

 The Bottom Line